This article was originally published on July 5, 2024 and updated on August 10, 2026.

 Enhancing Safety

 The safety of drivers, passengers and other road users is critical.
 Regular vehicle inspections help identify potential safety issues before they lead to accidents or failures.
-By following a standardized checklist, fleet managers can ensure all necessary checks are completed.
+By following a standardized checklist, fleet managers can better help verify that necessary checks are completed.

 Improving Vehicle Performance and Longevity

 Regularly-checked and maintained vehicles tend to have a longer service life and better performance.
-Because of their improved performance, these vehicles tend to be more fuel efficient, require fewer repairs and have less downtime, leading to more productivity from drivers.
+Because of their improved performance, these vehicles may require fewer repairs and experience less downtime, leading to more productivity from drivers.
 Essentially, they cost less to own and provide a more consistent revenue stream.
-Both of these factors can increase your company’s cash flow.
+Both of these factors have the potential to support your company’s cash flow.

 Many states, regions or service lines have legal requirements regarding vehicle maintenance and safety standards.
-Using fleet vehicle checklists helps ensure compliance with these regulations, avoiding fines and possible interruptions to business operations.
+Using fleet vehicle checklists can support compliance with these regulations, helping to reduce the risk of fines and possible interruptions to business operations.

 Streamlining Maintenance Schedules